 For this tutorial, I’m going to use the MimeTypes Link Icons plugin.
 This is a great addition for those who have a large number of downloadable files on the website.
 This tool will automatically place the correct icon next to those links when someone visits the post or page.

 Not only does this plugin help the site look more appealing, but it will also save time in hunting down all of those links and placing the image manually.

 Go to the plugins area of the WordPress dashboard and click «Add New.»

 Install and activate the plugin.

 Step 2: Configure the Settings

 Once the plugin is installed, a new feature will appear in the settings of WordPress.
 Go to Settings and click the link for, «MimeType Icons.»

-General Settings: Choose the size, image type and position of the icon.
+General Settings: Choose the size, image type, and position of the icon.
 In this plugin, images are provided in both PNG and GIF types.

 Image Settings: MimeTypes accommodates icons for more than 80 different file types.
 Select all that apply to you by checking each box.
-You can also click the «Check all» link to select all types for icons.
+You can also click the «Check all» link to select all types of icons.